cormac87/DDPG-Reinforcement-Learning/README.md

 Also I learned how exactly to implement the DDPG and PPO algorithms from reading their technical papers

+Developed the training Algorithm and Model's using PyTorch and Python

+Trained the model using Google Colab cloud GPU's

 My custom training algorithm also solved Pendulum, Mountain Car and Cartpole

 Also created a custom PPO reinforcement learning algorithm which worked well but I found that DDPG worked better to teach the bipedal walker to run faster